fbpx

 The Vineyard

 The vineyard itself is a “small but mighty” 17 acres nestled within 100 acres of oak forest in the Willow Creek District of Paso Robles, California.
-The Willow Creek district has huge diurnal temperature swings (the daily variations in temperature) – high highs, and low lows and is within close proximity to the Pacific Ocean.
+The Willow Creek District has huge diurnal temperature swings (the daily variations in temperature) – high highs, and low lows – and is close to the Pacific Ocean.
 Rhone varietals do very well here in this district.

-Says winemaker Brett “I concentrate on buying the best fruit possible, mainly focusing on Ballard Canyon & surrounding Rhone vineyards of the Santa Ynez Valley, Edna Valley, and West Side Paso Robles.”
-He makes wine for people who are “young-in-spirit” (That’s us!)
-Their production (grenache, syrah, petite sirah and rhone whites) is pretty small (2000-2500 cases) and so most of what they produce goes to their wine club members.
+Says winemaker Brett, “I concentrate on buying the best fruit possible, mainly focusing on Ballard Canyon & surrounding Rhone vineyards of the Santa Ynez Valley, Edna Valley, and West Side Paso Robles.”
+He makes wine for people who are “young-in-spirit.”
+(That’s us!)
+Their production (Grenache, Syrah, Petite Sirah and Rhone whites) is pretty small (2000-2500 cases), so most of what they produce goes to their wine club members.
 For the most part, his production is a one-man show.

-Their bottles have a different shape than most other wine bottles which adds to their uniqueness.
-Bret designed the wine labels himself taking inspiration from the airplane graveyard in Tuscon, Arizona also known as “The Boneyard” or officially the 309th AMARG Aerospace Maintenance and Regeneration Group.
-He took photos at The Boneyard and then used his artistic license to edit and create his labels, another unique touch.
+Their bottles have a different shape from most other wine bottles, which adds to their uniqueness.
+Bret designed the wine labels himself, taking inspiration from the airplane graveyard in Tuscon, Arizona – also known as “The Boneyard” or officially, the 309th AMARG Aerospace Maintenance and Regeneration Group.
+He took photos at The Boneyard, then used his artistic license to edit and create his labels, another unique touch.

 The Wines we tasted